 There are many ways to reach the Little Colorado River on foot – none of them are easy.
 Even the trailheads are notoriously difficult to locate.

-The majority of the 58-mile gorge is without trail.
+The bottom of the 58-mile gorge is rough and wild, and without trail in most places.
 To travel down-canyon you either pick your way along the shore, through the dry wash, or walk through the river itself.

 A few miles downstream from Horse Trail, the river starts to gain depth and power.
 It becomes a full-fledged, perennial river several miles (at least) before Blue Spring.

 From Blue Spring down to Salt Canyon, it is textbook “choose your own adventure” style hiking.
 There are few, if any, distinct footpaths on the shoreline.
 Instead, you must make your own way down, alternating between river-wading and crashing through the scratchy shore vegetation.